ListBox — Smart UI JavaScript API

 0

-<smart-list-box alternation-count='true'></smart-list-box>
+<smart-list-box alternation-count="true"></smart-list-box>

-const listbox = document.querySelector('smart-list-box');
+const el = document.querySelector('smart-list-box');

-listbox.alternationCount = false;
+el.alternationCount = false;

-const listbox = document.querySelector('smart-list-box');
+const el = document.querySelector('smart-list-box');

-let alternationCount = listbox.alternationCount;
+const alternationCount = el.alternationCount;

 Specifies the last row index up to which alternating row colors are applied.
 Rows after this index will no longer display color alternations.